opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. warning::

-	We currently do not support rpm package installations in productive use.
+	| We currently do not support deb package installations in productive use.
-	We recommend using it for use in a test phase!
+	| We recommend using it for use in a test phase on a clean system!

 Prepare environment:
 ==================